katharynreed/bottle-shop/README.md

 # BottleShop

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.
+This web page was built to learn basic AngularJS project set up and not a lot more than that.
+It was a useful beginner exersize in working with JS and AngularJS.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.